KarolDuracz/scratchpad/MachineLearning/ML with EurekaLabs/09-02-2025 - EurekaLabs practice - Deep Dive into LLMs like ChatGPT/README.md

 <br /><br />
 But what Andrej does and his approach to LLM is something more.
 This is really helpful stuff.
 <br /><br />
-And what I see some people take advantege for this purpose like Xiaomi https://emag.directindustry.com/2024/07/29/inside-xiaomis-ev-factory-where-the-company-produces-an-electric-car-every-76-seconds/ <br />
+And what I see some people take advantage for this purpose like Xiaomi https://emag.directindustry.com/2024/07/29/inside-xiaomis-ev-factory-where-the-company-produces-an-electric-car-every-76-seconds/ <br />
 or https://emag.directindustry.com/2020/08/31/industry-4-0-and-the-luxury-industry-lamborghini-vuitton-fashion-automotive/ <br />
 because this is really starting to be helpful in planning, cost management since it can already do the type of tasks that Andrej showed in his video.